jnozzi/cocoadev.com/markdown/AffineMess.md

 ----

-To be helpful I'll offer a robust and tidier (hopefully) solution -- General/RbrtPntn
+To be helpful I'll offer a robust and tidier (hopefully) solution -- RbrtPntn

  #import <Cocoa/Cocoa.h>
  @interface UFOView : NSView {